Disentangling the Faraday rotation sky: The models

 The full model is summarized and illustrated in Fig. \ref{fig:model}.
 This figure shows that our model consists of three branches stemming from the three data sets.
 We hence refer to these as the \textit{RM-}, \textit{DM-}, and \textit{EM-branch} for the rest of the paper.
 The construction of the model as well as the interpretation of the results is conditional to several assumptions and unresolved systematic effects, which we summarize below:

-\begin{itemize} \item \textbf{Insufficient volume sampling of $\nth$ via pulsars} The volume density of observed pulsars in the Milky Way is unfortunately still very low and far from uniform.
+\begin{itemize} \item \textbf{Insufficient volume sampling of $n_\mathrm{e}$ via pulsars} The volume density of observed pulsars in the Milky Way is unfortunately still very low and far from uniform.
 Specifically the inner Galactic disk ($l \approx 0 $) is most likely not sampled at all beyond a certain distance.
 If we take the YMW model as a reference, almost all pulsars lie in the nearest half of the Milky Way.
 We hence expect our Galactic disk results to underestimate the true $\DM{gal}$ by at least a factor of two.
 Following from this, our magnetic field estimates in the disk are most likely overestimated by the same factor, as the extragalactic RM data probes the full disk.
 We have refrained from fixing this via e.g. a volume prior on the Milky Way, as this would only obfuscate the issue, while bringing little to no new insights.
 Future pulsar surveys are projected to have a very deep luminosity limit in the Milky Way \citep{2008vanLeeuwen}, which will alleviate the issue.
 At higher latitudes, the sampling in depth is more uniform, but unfortunately relatively sparse on angular scales (see next point). \item \textbf{Small scale DM structure} We have used the YMW electron model to translate the distances of pulsars to DMs, which has helped to stabilize our algorithm.
 The same model was also used in \citet{2022Hutschenreuter} as an input to their error correction routine, which we used in this work.
 The YMW model is a parametric electron density model, which only considers the largest scales apart from some local structures such as the local bubble.
-Combined with the sparsity of pulsars at higher latitudes, we therefore expect that smaller structures at higher latitudes will be insufficiently constrained by pulsar data. \item \textbf{Calculating EMs from H-$\alpha$} The correction of the H-$\alpha$ emission for dust absorption is using a uniform mixing model \citep{2003Dickinson}, which includes a fudge factor $f_D$ to account for the proportion of dust that lies in front of the H-$\alpha$ emitting gas.
-We have used $f_D = 0.33 \pm 0.1$ in this work for the full sky, again according to \citet{2003Dickinson}.
-It is likely that this estimate is wrong for some LoS.
-Additionally, the electron temperature necessary for the conversion is not strongly constrained, which may introduce additional biases. \item \textbf{Correlation of $\nth$ and $\Bp{}$} The interpretation of $\Bpw{gal}$ depends on this relation, as it can both over- or underestimate the more interesting quantity $\LoS{\Bp{}}{gal}$ depending on whether $\Bp{}$ is correlated or anti-correlated with $\nth$.
-As discussed in Sect. \ref{subsubsec:faraday_physics}, there is considerable evidence that this relation holds for large portions of the sky, but it may break down e.g. along spiral arms. \end{itemize} To test the impact of these assumptions on our results, we have run two secondary inferences with either the \textit{RM-} or the \textit{EM-branch} left out.
-We will refer to these inferences as \textit{EM-DM-} and \textit{RM-DM-run}, respectively.
-These inferences have demonstrated that, while the overall scales of the respective inferred sky maps remains similar, the data sets have considerable impact on the small scale structure.
+Combined with the sparsity of pulsars at higher latitudes, we therefore expect that smaller structures at higher latitudes will be insufficiently constrained by pulsar data.
+A detailed discussion of the YMW model and its possible shortcomings are given in \citet{2021Ocker}.
+We have tested the effects of the sparse spatial and angular sampling of the Milky Way by pulsars in Sect. \ref{app:synthetic_tests}.
+These tests demonstrate the insufficient sampling of the disk has precisely the effect discussed above, while in the high latitude regions, the underestimation only appears locally.